OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 This allows an attacker to upload arbitrary files to the webserver, which could potentially result in a full system compromise if they are allowed to upload executable code such as PHP files.
 However, this configuration is extremely rare, and is unlikely to be seen on modern systems.

 Similarly, the `DELETE` method can be used to delete files from the webserver.
-Please note that this is a destructive action; therefore, extreme care should be exercised when testing this method.
+Please note that this is a **destructive action**; therefore, extreme care should be exercised when testing this method.

 ```http
 DELETE /test.html HTTP/1.1